radixdlt/official-examples/step-by-step/09-hello-token-front-end/README.md

 Now the client is up and running we can use the dapp.

-1. First connect you wallet with the Connect Button.
+1. First connect your wallet with the Connect Button.
 It probably wont connect as we haven't set your wallet to developer mode.
 Developer mode stops the authentication check that looks for the dapp definition address in `.well-known/radix.json`.
 To turn on developer mode: